habedi/hsdlib/README.md

     - Squared Euclidean, Manhattan, Hamming distances
     - Dot-product, cosine, Jaccard similarities
 - Support for the AMD, Intel, and ARM CPUs
-- Support for runtime dispatch to the best SIMD backend with optional manual override
+- Support for runtime dispatch with optional manual override
-- Bindings for Python (see [HsdPy](bindings/python))
+- Bindings for Python (see [HsdPy](bindings/python)) 🐍
 - Compatible with C11 and later

 ---